drkvogel/retrasst/notes/big-list.md

-﻿
+﻿misc
-a sample retrieval can include boxes that do not have their current locations recorded misc
+    a sample retrieval can include boxes that do not have their current locations recorded sorting
-    find destination boxes 1st-
-    restructure DataRow etc to be more like/same as nick's GridEntry sorting
+    sorters
     Nick's sorter in SampleEntry.cpp/h
     check sorting works properly
     sort racks using rack position instead of name?
-    "P.P.S.
+    P.P.S.
 I ended up using the c_rack_number.position to sort the structures.
-Different layouts follow different naming conventions" find number of boxes
+Different layouts follow different naming conventions find number of boxes
     current box
     destination box?
     what do we mean by 'size' of a chunk - number of boxes chunks
+    chunk/section number should begin at 1, not 0, as 0 means 'no chunk'
     chunks fill in situ if manual
     select row - 'chunk here'?
     auto chunk - populate chunks only when ok is pressed